 At Stumptown Coffee Roasters coffee is king—but it’s still our relationships that really keep us going.

 Stumptown was started with the goal of doing things differently, with a vision that’s always been a little left-of-center, and with the focus squarely on quality.
-We source the best coffees in the world and strive to maintain the deepest, quality-based, relationships with our farmers along the way.
-From plant to portafilter, we pay homage to these folks through our own fervent attention to detail at every step; quality control in our cupping labs, meticulous roasting profiles and extensive barista education.
+We source the best coffees in the world and strive to maintain transparent, quality-based relationships with our farmers along the way.
+From plant to portafilter, we pay homage to these folks through our own fervent attention to detail at every step, quality control in our cupping labs, meticulous roasting profiles and extensive barista education.

 We are committed to the well-being of everyone we work with, from the farmers and the communities they live in, to our employees and communities here in the States.
 We value our relationships with our customers, growers, and each other.
 With our roastery facilities in four cities, several cafes, and fantastic wholesale partnerships around the country, we think there’s a lot to be proud of here.